sdulal412/duck-hunt/README.md

 ## <a name="introduction">Introduction</a>

-This project is a recreation of the 1984 NES classic.
+This project is a recreation of the 1984 classic Duck Hunt (NES).
 It utilizes Angular for component orchestration and HTML5 Canvas for high-performance rendering, ensuring a smooth 60FPS experience.

 ## <a name="project-structure">Project Structure</a>